cbrown5/cbrown5.github.io/readme.md

 TODO

-Investigate making r blogs in other dir then just brining over the .md and figure files, might be simpler as then I should be able to just render preview?
+sort out main vs master branch.
+Currently got docs on main?
 Then push docs to github and change pages settings.
 Then clear repo history

+Investigate making r blogs in other dir then just brining over the .md and figure files, might be simpler as then I should be able to just render preview?

 test then UPdate Rbloggers link